Goofy Gophers: Creation

 The Goofy Gophers were created by Warners animator Bob Clampett for the 1947 short film The Goofy Gophers.
 Norman McCabe had previously used a pair of gophers in his 1942 short Gopher Goofy, but they bear little resemblance to Clampett's characters.
-Clampett left the studio before the short went to production, so Arthur Davis took over as director.
+Clampett left the studio before the short was finished, but would end up being completed by Arthur Davis.
 The cartoon features the gophers' repeated incursions into a vegetable garden guarded by an unnamed dog whom they relentlessly, though politely, torment.
 Voice actor Mel Blanc plays Mac and Stan Freberg plays Tosh.
 Both speak with high-pitched British accents like those used in upper-class stereotypes around at the time.

-Some sources claim Clampett intended the Goofy Gophers to be a spoof of Disney's chipmunk characters, Chip 'n' Dale, with whom they are sometimes confused.
-Others, however, point out that this seems unlikely given the two pairs of characters are so different in characterization.
-The only real similarities are the fact that the characters are rodents, are paired up, and have puns for names.

-The gophers' mannerisms and speech were patterned after Frederick Burr Opper's comics characters Alphonse and Gaston, which in the early 1900s engendered a "good honest laugh".
-The crux of each four-frame strip was the ridiculousness of the characters' overpoliteness preventing their ability to get on with the task at hand.

-They may also be influenced by performances from the British film Great Expectations directed by David Lean and released in 1946, one year before Clampett's restyled 1947 version.
-The gophers' speech and affectations closely mirror the enthusiastic deferential relationship between Pip, played by actor John Mills, and Mr. Pocket played by actor Alec Guinness.

 The pair's dialogue is peppered with such overpoliteness as "Indubitably!", "You first, my dear," and "But, no, no, no. It must be you who goes first!"
-The two often also tend to quote Shakespeare and use humorously long words; for example, in Lumber Jerks, instead of "We have to get our tree back", they say "We must take vital steps to reclaim our property."
+The two often also tend to quote Shakespeare and use humorous elocution; for example, in Lumber Jerks, they say "We must take vital steps to reclaim our property," rather than use what some may consider to be a simpler phrase.
 Clampett later stated that the gophers' mannerisms were derived from character actors Franklin Pangborn and Edward Everett Horton.